Greashajain/Logical-Sentence-Evaluation/README.md

 **4.model_check(knowledge, query):** Determines if a knowledge base logically entails a query by checking all possible truth assignments for the symbols.

+### **Model Checking:**

+The model_check function verifies if a knowledge base implies a query by evaluating every possible truth assignment.
+This can be useful for scenarios in propositional logic, automated reasoning, and AI applications.

+### **Installation**

+Clone the repository and ensure Python 3.x is installed.
+No additional packages are required.

+### **Usage**

+Define a logical sentence and model, and use evaluate to check the sentence’s truth value based on the model.
+See examples in the code comments.